the-ton-tech/scaled-ui-jetton/DEVELOPMENT.md

 If action successful, library is added to the account [state](https://github.com/ton-blockchain/ton/blob/cac968f77dfa5a14e63db40190bda549f0eaf746/crypto/block/block.tlb#L151), and then if account resides in the masterchain, all of the masterchain accounts libraries are [merged](https://github.com/ton-blockchain/ton/blob/cac968f77dfa5a14e63db40190bda549f0eaf746/validator/impl/collator.cpp#L5447-L5458) into the global library [collection](https://github.com/ton-blockchain/ton/blob/cac968f77dfa5a14e63db40190bda549f0eaf746/crypto/block/block.tlb#L427).

-The caller account in this case becomes the *Publisher account* in terms of [library description](https://github.com/ton-blockchain/ton/blob/cac968f77dfa5a14e63db40190bda549f0eaf746/crypto/block/block.tlb#L435-L436).
+The caller account in this case, becomes the *Publisher account* in terms of [library description](https://github.com/ton-blockchain/ton/blob/cac968f77dfa5a14e63db40190bda549f0eaf746/crypto/block/block.tlb#L435-L436).

 ### How to pay for library storage